 The process for installing a certificate varies from host to host, these are not detailed steps, but just the basic process.

 1. Purchase your certificate, download it from the provider to your local computer, make a backup copy of the certificate and save in a secure place.
 Then use FTP (file transfer protocol) to install the data files to your host server.

 FTP clients such as FileZilla are readily available for free.
 You should be able to find step-by-step instructions in your hosting provider’s support section.

-To make it easier, you can create a URL map of your site on a spreadsheet with a list of http URLs and a list of the corresponding new https URLs beside it.
-Then, make copies of all your site’s pages and redirect the old “http” pages to your new “https” pages.
+To make it easier, you can create a URL map of your site on a spreadsheet with a list of HTTP URLs and a list of the corresponding new https URLs besides it.
+Then, make copies of all your site’s pages and redirect the old “HTTP” pages to your new “https” pages.

 3. Then you need to create “301 (permanent) redirects” from HTTP to HTTPS to notify search engines that your website’s addresses have changed.
 If someone has bookmarked any of your pages, they will now be automatically redirected to the new https address.

 If you are using a content management system such as WordPress, you can find free plugins that will add all the 301 redirects to your htaccess file and make this task much easier.
 Some templates may already include this functionality.

 4. Finally, you need to update your internal links, the links that go to pages within your website, which probably you have many.
 Also, update image links and other links to any resources you have.